JieC2023/project_FOCUS/note/task_breakdown.md

    - HTML for the process
      - ~~Step 1: One task~~
      - Step 2: "Well done!
 Let's make two more."
-     - Step 3: List (Wait for list implementation)
+     - Step 3: "Nice!
+Let's make a list to store these."
-     - Step 4: Account
+     - Step 4: "You have your first list!
+To store it so you can come back to it later, please create an account."
  - ~~User Accounts~~
    - ~~user CRUD~~
    - ~~sessions~~
+   - Account Menu (Show Lists)
+   - Guest experience (what can a user create/view without logging in?)
  - RTG (Random Task Generator)
    - ~~Surprise Me (Random Task)~~
-   - Filters (Kai)
+   - ~~Filters (Kai)~~
      - Filtered request (Kai)
    - Add generated task to list (if user logged in)
-   - HTML for menu
+   - ~~HTML &~~ CSS for menu
  - RSG (Random Stuff) *Ideal, but drop if we have time issues
    -
  - RJG (Random Jokes) *BONUS